jjonahc8/rag-from-scratch-/indexing.md

 ### sparse vectors ###
 in `sparse vectors` a very small amount of values are non-zero (ex. a bag-of-words vector containg 10,000 entries may only contain 10 non-zero entries for a single sentence.
-If the data is high-dimensional with few active features, sparse vectors may be more efficient. sparse vectors are memory efficient, since the only store non-zero indices and values, making it a huge memory optimization. specialized algorithims exist to compute dot product over overlapping non-zero indices
+If the data is high-dimensional with few active features, sparse vectors may be more efficient. sparse vectors are memory efficient, since the only store non-zero indices and values, making it a huge memory optimization. specialized algorithims exist to compute dot product over overlapping non-zero indices.

 ```
   consider this example: